 Sign in to Office 365 with your work or school account.

-Select the app launcher icon in the upper-left and choose Admin.
+Click the app launcher , and then click Admin.

-Tip: The Admin tile appears only to Office 365 administrators.
+Tip: Admin appears only to Office 365 administrators.

 Office 365 admin mobile app